TheRenegadeCoder/sample-programs/docs/_hello_world/solidity.md

 ## How to Run the Solution

-If you want to run the solution, remix provides an IDE you can visit to write and execute the smart contract.
+If you want to run the solution, remix provides an [IDE][5] you can visit to write and execute the smart contract.
 Every piece of code written in Solidity—or any blockchain programming language—is considered a smart contract.